grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

     {% s 'https://www.reddit.com/r/Morocco/comments/6ey6om/weekly_thread_for_travel_related_questions/died3fq/' %}) if they
     had any tips or hints on how to find music in Morocco.
-And it turns out one of the easiest ways is appearantly showing a man in a souk (the term for one of the market stalls) on the medina a picture of vinyl and ask where they can be found.
-It turns out that for me (a non-Arabic speaking, severly poor-French speaking man), this was the way to do it.
-A typical Maroccan haggler navigated me through the maze of small streets and souks and got me to a small stand with an older looking, white male, who sold cassettes - at first glance (it turns out the man is the same person in
+And it turns out one of the easiest way is apparantly showing a man in a souk (the term for one of the market stalls) on the medina a picture of vinyl and ask where they can be found.
+It turns out that for me (a non-Arabic speaking, severely poor-French speaking man), this was the way to do it.
+A typical Moroccan haggler navigated me through the maze of small streets and souks and got me to a small stand with an older looking, white male, who sold cassettes - at first glance (it turns out the man is the same person in